Darkhammer12/birdwatch/README.md

 # birdwatch

+## Instructions
+To run the server on your system:

+Make sure you have dep installed
+Run dep ensure to install dependencies
+Run go build to create the binary (blog_example__go_web_app) Run the binary : ./blog_example__go_web_app
+To run tests:

+Run dep ensure to install dependencies
+Run go test ./...

 ## Task 1 Set up and test main handler.
 ## Task 2 test routes.
 ## Task 3 test for non existing routes and setting up static. file sever should be complete.